Cape Town International Airport: International Terminal

 The international terminal is located on the northern side of the airport.
 Customs and Immigration facilities, lounges, duty-free shops, restaurants, prayer rooms, conference rooms, airline offices, and chapels are located in the terminal.

 Domestic Terminal

 Located on the southern side of the airport, it has the same facilities as the international terminal, with the exception of Immigration facilities.

 Other facilities

 There are two hotels located within the airport precinct: Hotel Verde, a four-star hotel owned by Bon Hotels and ranked as "Africa's greenest hotel", and the other being Road Lodge, a budget hotel owned by the City Lodge hotel chain group.
 An ExecuJet facility is located near the southern end of the main runway and caters for business jets.
-The airport also has a MyCiti BRT station which connects across the whole of Cape Town.

 Airlines and destinations

+During its peak tourist season, between November and March, Cape Town International maintains direct flights to 30 destinations across 35 routes, facilitated by 24 airlines and 228 flights per week.